srinivasyadav18/xapian-gsoc-plan/proposal.rst

   August 24th-31st : Final Week.
       * Evaluation Week and submission.

+Stretch Goals:
+      * If time permits support for Stem Implementation , Stopper class , Weight class.

+      * Provide benchmarking tests in Go (with help of go test package).

+      * Research on Providing bindings in Rust.

 Project Deliverable:

       * A well documented Xapian bindings in Go with automated tests, examples and go get command for installation of bindings in Go.